MMIV-ML/fastMONAI/paper/paper.md

 ## Research projects using fastMONAI

-The fastMONAI library has been used for skull-stripping from 3D MRI in [@kaliyugarasan20202d], pulmonary nodule classification from CT images in [@kaliyugarasan2021pulmonary], and tumor segmentation in cervical cancer from pelvic MRI in [@hodneland2022fully].
+The fastMONAI library has been used for various medical imaging tasks, including, predicting brain age using T1-weighted scans in [@kaliyugarasan2020brain], skull-stripping in [@kaliyugarasan20202d], pulmonary nodule classification from CT images in [@kaliyugarasan2021pulmonary], and tumor segmentation in cervical cancer from multi-parametric pelvic MRI in [@hodneland2022fully].
+Recently, it was also used for vertebra segmentation in a multi-center study [@kaliyugarasan2023spine].

 ## Acknowledgments